Do you want to discover and describe a virus that no one else has ever seen? Do you want to discover new genes? Then come virus hunting with us!

-In the fall semester (BIO 113), students will learn how to isolate and purify phages (viruses that infect bacteria), describe the growth characteristics of their phage, characterize its morphology via electron microscopy, and isolate and purify their phage DNA to have it sequenced.
+In the fall semester (BIO 113), students learn how to isolate and purify phages (viruses that infect bacteria), describe the growth characteristics of their phage, characterize its morphology via electron microscopy, and isolate and purify their phage DNA to have it sequenced.

 and similarities they observe by comparing genomes.